MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 ├─ ...
 ```

-Import the Plugin via the manifest.json file.
+Import the plugin via the manifest.json file.

 ![WebApp-Figma](https://github.com/MrCornau/HowToFindLeadUsersOnline-Fast/blob/main/Assets/PluginImport.gif?raw=true)

 #### 2. Download the selected comments

-Use the download button in the Webapp to download your selected comments.
-Import them into figma via the provided Figma Plugin.
+Use the download button in the webapp to download your selected comments.
+Import them into figma using the Figma plugin provided.
-From now on you can follow the process which is explained on our [Website](https://afurthersourceforinnovation.digital).
+From now on, you can follow the process explained on our [website](https://afurthersourceforinnovation.digital).

 ![WebApp-Figma](https://github.com/MrCornau/HowToFindLeadUsersOnline-Fast/blob/main/Assets/PluginWebappDemo.gif?raw=true)